-I see research groups get stuck all the time.
+Getting stuck is a project’s worst enemy.
+Academic settings have a knack for producing the endless project that never comes to fruition.
+Research groups and design groups a particularly prone to this.
 Graduate students, and those setting out to do research in groups, can get bogged down and tripped up at dozens of spots in the process from conception of an idea to publication of a completed study.
 Collective intelligence matters less in the process of research than strategy does in seeing the task through to completion.
 I’ve put together a few thoughts to help research groups strategize their process of working together.

 Disclaimer: Putting these ideas down in a document was inspired by two blogs I follow.
 I am a big fan of two online blogs where senior faculty tell it like it is to doc students: Karen Kelsky’s the Professor is In and Matt Might’s Computer Science Blog.
 Both of those blogs offer great tips for doc students and others trying to do research, but I haven’t found this particular topic on those blogs—some of these ideas might be there under different terms than the one I use- strategizing group research.

-4. Discuss authorship and roles prior to the onset of the study.
-This is probably the most critical of the points I am making here.
+This is a also connected to clarifying roles and expectations, but it is more than that.
+In fact, this is probably the most critical of the points I am making here.
 To be honest, the onus for this rests on those in lesser positions of power because they have the most to lose.
 At the same time, I am yet to encounter a faculty member anywhere who doesn’t want the process spelled out clearly – so do not be hesitant in approaching any faculty member leading or participating in research with questions about roles and authorship.
 It often happens is that the group is so busy in doing the work that they forget to stop and make some decisions about the strategy to get each aspect of the project done, or he needs of certain members are overlooked.
 There are dozens of websites out there with guidelines to determine who is first author, but the truth is, it is often the highest ranking faculty member who sets the rules.
 For my own work with students, my policy is always the same: If you have written the first draft of the paper, you are the first author.
 If I am invited to be a subsequent author, my name will appear last no matter how many students are included in the byline, and I will read and edit the draft that is submitted as well as the final proof, and those are the only drafts I will read from start to finish.
 I think most faculty members have some sort of general policy but rarely put it in writing because of the many different contexts they encounter.
 My own circumstances are pretty limited so I can put forward a blanket policy at this point in my career.
 While a discussion of roles and authorship may seem trivial, I have seen plenty of cases where studies develop in one direction or another where the roles and tasks were not clearly spelled out at the start, confusion ensues, papers never make it to submission, and there’s a fair bit of “I thought you were going to do that part.”
 Everybody loses in such a case.
 I suggest that all groups doing research have the authorship discussion up front to.

-6. Avoid assuming that formulating the research design determines first authorship.
+Formulating the research design does not directly determine first authorship, and branching into new projects to let other take a lead role can be the best option when multiple possibilities arise.
 While practices may vary among institutions and fields, the authorship discussion may also bring to light some important nuances of research we rarely get in methods courses.
 Just because one person came up with one idea does not mean the study itself is “theirs.”
 There’s a lot that goes into research.
 When groups meet, dialogue often results in new ideas.
 Group members new to a group may feel slighted if their assumptions about credit are not fulfilled in the practices of the group.
 In my own experience, faculty do not require first author position for every study they guide; however, in some cases, a particular study may be of particularly importance, either to a long-term trajectory or for some other reason.
 As long as the role of the study and value of the credit for it are addressed early on, the authorship discussion is a comfortable one.
 Faculty accused of “stealing” students research ideas are less likely research thieves than they are guilty of not having the authorship discussion up front.
 A lot of this could be mitigated by avoiding assumptions about how group work results in credit.
 Unfortunately, as it is often the responsibility of the student, and not the faculty member, rarely does the faculty member initiate the discussion or put forward these ideas at the start.

-7. Several studies can be written on the same data, but this means a separate strategy is needed for each.
-Planning ahead and deciding who is writing which study from a given project is needed in order to do this.
+For example, several studies can be written on the same data, but this means a separate strategy is needed for each.
+Planning ahead and deciding who is leading which study/project is needed in order to do this.
 Few projects are at this phase in the early stages.
 Simply designating one person as “doing qualitative” and another as “doing quantitative” doesn’t avoid conflict in the future because the terms are not accurate descriptions of research.
 In my experience, “qualitative” is too vague.
 Simply equating “quantitative” with anything study that contains numbers is also too vague.
 I would avoid the both terms in deciding who is doing what.
 If a project is in the early stages, and multiple studies are planned, some things may need to be worked out prior to the strategy and authorship discussions.
 In those cases, it is helpful to anticipate revising the strategy as you move forward.

 The final three points might be specific to scholars in education.
 I don’t know enough about other fields to speak to how research groups might work most productively in those fields.